Updated August 2023

-Whistler is one of just eight communities in BC that are recognized as Bear Safe, but it’s up to all of us to keep it that way.
+Whistler is recognized as a Bear Smart Community, but it’s up to all of us to keep it that way.
 We touched base with the team at AWARE Whistler, a charity organization that works to protect the natural environment in Whistler and the Sea to Sky, who gave us some great information to keep us, and the bears, safe.

 Bear Aware Basics

-- Keep your distance and give them space (no selfies please)
+- Keep your distance (at least 100 metres) and give them space (no selfies please)

-- Keep dogs on a leash (much of Whistler’s backcountry does not permitt dogs, so make sure you check before you bring Fido along)
+- Keep dogs on a leash (much of Whistler’s backcountry does not permit dogs, so make sure you check before you bring Fido along)

 Seeing a bear in its natural habitat is incredible and the best way to do so safely is by heading out on a bear viewing tour.
 Experienced guides know the best spots and a whole load of bear-based knowledge that will just blow you away, like how many berries bears eat in a day (20,000 calories worth), how fast they can run (50 kilometres per hour) and what Whistler’s bear population looks like.